leea/elasticsearch-dump/README.md

-                    When using Amazon Elasticsearch Service proteced by AWS Identity and Access Management (IAM), provide your Access Key ID and Secret Access Key --help
+                    When using Amazon Elasticsearch Service proteced by AWS Identity and Access Management (IAM), provide your Access Key ID and Secret Access Key

+--resume
+                    Attempt to resume scroll of last dump using this index using the saved scroll_id

+--help
                     This page
 ```